snitchbcc/articles/2021/9/bcc-football-sucks.md

   - sports
 ---

 “B-CC football is experiencing an average level of success” is not a sentence I ever expected I would be writing.
-In this spirit, here are ten things that are more likely to happen than B-CC winning three games of football in a row.
+In this spirit, here are eight things that are more likely to happen than B-CC winning three games of football in a row.

 **Number 8: A Cold Day in Hell**\
 Our Managing Editor Hudson Yon tells us from his firsthand account that this happens surprisingly often.